Table of Contents

 The bandage should be changed every 3 hours.
 The inflammation will subside within 3 days.

-All Ayurveda herbs are plant-based, and they don’t have any side effects, but they may react with some allopathy or homeopathy medicine.
+All Ayurveda herbs are plant-based and have no side effects, but they may react with some allopathy or homeopathy medicine.

 It is better to consult the doctor if you are on any medications or have unique health issues.